Guide to the Women's Department of Health and Physical Education Records, 1923 - 1976

 - Woman's College Records (Duke University Archives)

-[Identification of item], Women's Department of Health and Physical Education Records, University Archives, Duke University.
+[Identification of item], Women's Department of Health and Physical Education Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Women's Department of Health and Physical Education Records were received by the University Archives as transfers from 1974-1993.